 - Pay – for information and resources about minimum pay rates and arrangements.

-The Pandemic Leave Disaster Payment is available to eligible workers who don’t have appropriate leave entitlements and can’t earn an income because they’ve tested positive to COVID-19.
+The High-Risk Settings Pandemic Payment is available to eligible workers in selected high-risk industries who can’t earn an income because they’ve tested positive to COVID-19.

-For more information about the payment, eligibility requirements and how to claim it, visit Services Australia – Pandemic Leave Disaster Payment .
+For more information about the payment, eligibility requirements and how to claim it, visit Services Australia.

 Victorian workers – Victorian Sick Pay Guarantee

 Some casual and contract workers in Victoria may be eligible for the Sick Pay Guarantee.
 It’s a sick and carer’s leave payment available to some casual and contract workers in Victoria who work in certain occupations.

 Eligible workers in Victoria can get up to 5 days of sick or carer’s pay at the National Minimum Wage.
 The payment is managed by the Victorian Government.